Antigua vs Dominica Citizenship: A Comprehensive Comparison

 Flexible requirements

-For many, the flexible stay requirements of the Caribbean citizenship programs are a great attraction.
+For many, the flexible stay requirements of the Caribbean CBI programs are a great attraction.
 The application process for both programs can be completed online, and citizenship is lifelong once granted.
 Dominica has no residency requirement to maintain citizenship, while Antigua and Barbuda requires applicants to spend a minimum of five days in the country during the first five years after obtaining citizenship.
+Both programs require a Caribbean citizenship interview.

 Family inclusion

-Both programs allow for the inclusion of family members, as outlined below.
+Each citizenship program allow for the inclusion of family members for those considering Dominica or Antigua citizenship for families.
 Dominica’s requirements are stricter than Antigua’s and does not allow for the inclusion of siblings.

 Antigua and Barbuda CBI strong points